shahin-hossain-dev/medi-camp-client/README.md

 - Fully responsive view Mobile/Tablet/Desktop
 - Payment method
 - User can update their profile
--
+- User can search, sort from available camp

-## Technoloyg Use
+### Technology Use

-- This website is about (MCMS).
+- In the Client side used React JS
-- In Server Side We Used Express JS.
+- In the Server Side We Used Express JS.
-- MongoDb used With Mongoose for Database.
+- MongoDb used for Database.
-- And Fontend made with react Js.
 - User Auth System With Firebase

+### Packages use in the project

+- TanStack Query
+- Axios
+- React Hook Form
+- Recharts
+- Siwper JS
+- Moment JS
+- React Icon
+- sweetalert2 etc.

 ## Credential Details

-### Admin Credential:

 ### Organizer Credential: